seqscope/cartloader/docs/reference/upload_aws.md

 ## Overview

 Use `upload_aws` to publish `CartLoader` outputs (PMTiles, decoded spatial factors, and the catalog) to Amazon S3 for sharing or deployment.
 Supports single‑dataset uploads and collection uploads (multiple datasets via `--in-list`).
+File lists are taken from `catalog.yaml` and split into cartload basics (required outputs), cartload optional files (e.g., UMAP, alias), and additional basemaps (non-SGE PMTiles).

 ---
 ## Action